-- HFSB Toolbox Guidance: working group to explore how the Standards can apply to liquid alts (initially) and across a wider range of alternative managers and strategies in due course - Expansion of the HFSB Institutional Investor Roundtable Series to new financial centres, including Tokyo and Seoul - Enhanced collaboration with securities regulators via IOSCO: dedicated workshops on topics such as cyber security, liquidity risk management, conflicts of interest and leverage.
+- SBAI Toolbox Guidance - o Application of the Standards to factor-based investing - o Application of the Standards to ILS managers - Big data and artificial intelligence in asset management - White paper on culture and diversity in asset management - Expansion of the SBAI Institutional Investor Roundtable Series to new financial centres, including Tokyo and Seoul - Enhanced collaboration with securities regulators via IOSCO: dedicated workshops on topics such as cyber security, liquidity risk management, conflicts of interest and leverage.

-Appendix I: HFSB Board of Trustees
+Appendix I: SBAI Board of Trustees

-Dame Amelia Fawcett, D.B.E.
+Dame Amelia Fawcett, DBE CVO

-Chairman, HFSB
+Chairman, SBAI

-Dame Amelia Fawcett was appointed Chairman of the Hedge Fund Standards Board on 1 July 2011.
-Dame Amelia is also Deputy Chairman of Kinnevik AB in Stockholm; a Non-Executive Director of State Street Corporation in Boston, Massachusetts, where she chairs the Risk Committee and a Non-Executive Director of HM Treasury (the UK's Ministry of Finance).
+Dame Amelia Fawcett was appointed Chairman of the Standards Board for Alternative Investments on 1 July 2011.
+Dame Amelia is Chairman of Kinnevik in Stockholm and a Non-Executive Director of State Street Corporation in Boston, Massachusetts and a Non-Executive Director of the HM Treasury.
 Dame Amelia was Chairman of the Guardian Media Group plc from 2009 - 2013 (and a Non-Executive Director from 2007 - 2009).
-Between 2007 and 2010, she was Chairman of Pensions First, a financial services and systems solutions business, which she helped set up.
 From 1987 - 2007 she worked for Morgan Stanley, first as an executive and then in a non-executive role.
 She started her career at the US law firm of Sullivan and Cromwell, first in New York then in Paris.
-She joined Morgan Stanley in London in 1987, taking on a wide range of roles over many years.
-In 2002 she was appointed Vice Chairman and Chief Operating Officer and was a member of the European Management Committee and the Board of Directors of the Firm's major European operating companies.
+She joined Morgan Stanley in London in 1987, was appointed Vice President in 1990, an Executive Director in 1992 and Managing Director and the Chief Administrative Officer for the Firm's European operations in 1996.
+In 2002 she was appointed Chief Operating Office and Vice Chairman.
+As Vice Chairman and Chief Operating Officer, she was a member of the European Management Committee and the Board of Directors of the Firm's major European operating companies.
+She stepped down from her executive role in October 2006 and was a Senior Advisor to the Firm until April 2007.